 In 1879, Augustus Charles anonymously published a precursor to the booklet described here, titled The Coach Horn: What to Blow, How to Blow It.
 He died the following year, well-recognized as pre-eminent in his musical products.
 His son John Buxton Köhler took control, but ran into financial difficulties and sold the firm in February 1907 to Swaine & Adeney, a manufacturer of whips and luxury leather goods.
 Köhler & Son was moved back to Piccadilly where Swaine & Adeney was located.

 In 1943, Swaine & Adeney became Swaine Adeney Brigg & Sons, under which name the little booklet, the subject of this story, was published.
 Along with Köhler & Son, Henry Keat is another prestigious name in the manufacture of the nickel, copper, or silver hunting horns of the last few centuries.
 The Henry Keat coaching and hunting horns go back to that company’s start in 1795.

-The Hunting Horn: What to Blow and How to Blow It was sent to me by Steven Price, author of numerous books on equestrian subjects and a member of Foxhunting Life’s Panel of Experts.
+The first edition of The Hunting Horn: What to Blow and How to Blow It was sent to me by Steven Price, author of numerous books on equestrian subjects and a member of Foxhunting Life’s Panel of Experts.
 Steve wrote, “I found this in a pile of stuff that had fallen behind a bookcase.”